 The action takes place entirely in a suburban living room in April 1992.
-Benny Hill has just died and the three members of the Dead Funny society gather to mourn in the house of one of their members: 37-year-old consultant obstetrician, Richard.
-Richard’s wife Eleanor is desperate for a baby despite the fact their marriage is a disaster.
-A hilarious and awkward scene ends up with Richard naked on the carpet while Eleanor can hardy bring herself to touch him.
+Benny Hill has just died and three members of the Dead Funny Society gather to mourn the loss in the house of one of their number: 37-year-old consultant obstetrician Richard.
+Richard's wife Eleanor is desperate for a baby despite the fact their marriage is a disaster.
+A hilarious and awkward scene ends up with Richard naked on the carpet while Eleanor can hardly bring herself to touch him.

-When news of Benny Hill’s demise reaches them, another couple come to mourn: frustrated young mother Lisa and her tall, boorish husband, Nick.
+When news of Benny Hill's demise reaches them, another couple comes to mourn: frustrated young mother Lisa and her tall boorish husband Nick.
 Joining them is camp, single Brian.
-“Life, however impoverished, must go on”, Eleanor observes and thereafter suffers the others' amateurish attempts to evoke the spirits of their dead heroes – Benny Hill, Frankie Howerd, Morecambe and Wise and Tony Hancock.
-Eleanor grimaces, throws barbs and openly reveals the extent of her suffering while everyone else hides problems beneath gags.
+"Life, however impoverished, must go on," Eleanor observes and thereafter suffers the others amateurish attempts to evoke the spirits of their dead heroes – Benny Hill, Frankie Howerd, Morecambe and Wise and Tony Hancock.
+Eleanor grimaces, throws barbs, and openly reveals the extent of her suffering.
+Everyone else is hiding problems beneath gags.

-Assisted by Sundry skeletons tumbling out of the closets – I won’t reveal them as it might spoil your enjoyment – this deft, honest anatomy of marriage and mirth – “When we celebrated our third wedding anniversary I felt like hanging myself!”
+Assisted by sundry skeletons tumbling out of closets – I won't reveal them as it might spoil your entertainment – this deft, honest anatomy of marriage and mirth – "When we celebrated our third wedding anniversary, I felt like hanging myself!"
 Eleanor remarks at one point – climaxes in a melee of uproarious slapstick in the manner of all good farces.

-The star of the show is undoubtedly Katherine Parkinson, charged with the play’s tragic heart, who cuts through the goofiness with a masterclass in sardonic exasperation, as Eleanor, and the look of exquisite anguish on her face as the members of the society recreate comedy sketches at length is a constant joy to behold.
-She is supported by a strong comic cast – Rufus Jones as the pompous Richard, Emily Berrington as the lively by vulnerable Lisa, Ralf Little as her husband Nick and Steve Pemberton as Brian, the most well adjusted of the characters.
+The star of the show is undoubtedly Katherine Parkinson, charged with the play's tragic heart, who cuts through the goofiness with a master class in sardonic exasperation as Eleanor and the look of exquisite anguish on her face as the members of the society recreate comedy sketches at length is a joy to behold.
+She is supported by a strong comic cast – Rufus Jones as the pompous Richard, Emily Berrington as the lively but venerable Lisa, Ralf Little as her husband Nick and Steve Pemberton as Brian, the most well adjusted of the characters.

 This play still seems as fresh and newly minted as it did when it was first staged some 22 years ago and provides a rich and rewarding evening in the theatre.

-Is playing at Vaudeville Theatre until 4 February 2016
+Playing at the Vaudeville Theatre, London, until Saturday 4 February 2017/Last modified: December 2, 2016